Read Time: 4 Minutes|

 Interest rates for ARMs are generally lower than interest rates on fixed-rate loans, at least for a few years.
 Another benefit of an ARM is that if you have a high debt-to-income ratio (DTI), you may have an easier time qualifying than with a fixed-rate mortgage.
 Learn more about DTI here.

 Today’s ARMs are typically hybrids, which are 30-year loans with a fixed interest rate for a period of five, seven or ten years, followed by an annually adjusted mortgage rate for the rest of the loan term.
 At the beginning of your loan, you’ll get a low, introductory interest rate that’s set generally below the rate on a comparable fixed-rate loan.

 Additionally, ARMs have rate caps that limit the amount that your interest rate can rise or drop in a single period and over the lifetime of your loan.
 Your loan might not increase or decrease exactly along with the market if it hits its cap.
 Your mortgage consultant can provide additional information about aspects such as “initial caps” and “lifetime caps.”

-Both ARMs and fixed-rate loans both offer the same term lengths including the common 30-year term.
-In some scenarios, an ARM may make better sense, particularly if you don’t plan on staying in your home longer than five years.
+ARMs and fixed-rate loans both offer the same term lengths including the common 30-year term.
+In some scenarios, an ARM may make more sense, particularly if you don’t plan on staying in your home longer than five years.
 Often by the end of the 5-year fixed period, borrowers can make a much bigger dent in their balance than if they went with a 30-year fixed mortgage.
-This is because adjustable-rate mortgage carry lower interest rates during the fixed period of the loan which can make big difference in your payment
+This is because adjustable-rate mortgages carry lower interest rates during the fixed period of the loan, which can make big difference in your payment.

 However, a fixed-rate mortgage is the most popular type of financing because it’s the most predictable type of loan.
 This means the mortgage payment for principal and interest will never change, providing you stability.